 As is typical for this type of pillow filling, the Hullo’s interior will keep you quite cool during the night.
 It is sold with a cotton twill cover, which is also organic, which is machine washable.
 One of the other perks of this pillow is that you never need to clean the hulls.

-For those with a bigger budget, The Hullo is can be ordered in two sizes, a King and a Standard.
+For those with a bigger budget, The Hullo pillow can be ordered in two sizes, a King and a Standard.
 The first one is $149 and the second option is $99.
 Shipping is free and covers the territories in the U.S. and the pillow has a sixty-night trial.

 Back and side sleepers are recommended to try this pillow, and also sleepers in the average to heavyweight groups.
 It can relieve neck and shoulder pain as well as keep you cool.

-As there are many sleepers that prefer a soft pillow, we have the Luxe.
+As there are many sleepers that prefer a soft pillow, we have the Luxe pillow.
 It is filled with down, which means it has the little soft feathers of geese and ducks.
 The Luxe is divided into three parts.
 The middle parts consist of waterfowl feathers, and it has additional two chambers on the side.
 They are filled with goose down fill.
 The cover is designed to be machine washable and made of cotton, as well as not to let any material out of the pillow.
 The piped edges of the pillow ensure this.

 As most pillows filled with down, the height of the pillow is medium, and it is considered to be soft.
 If you enjoy sinking into your pillow at night and having it support your shoulders and neck that way, this is the pillow for you.
 You would think that it is not cooling if it is so soft, but that is not true.
 The cotton flow is well-designed to allow excellent air flow.
 Lastly, one of the bigger benefits of getting this pillow is that it is eco-friendly.